sharq-labs/True-Server/mid-server-no-loab-balancer-infrastructure-proposal.md

 # Server Infrastructure Proposal (Single Server)

 ## Overview
-Single-server Laravel infrastructure designed to host one or multiple small-to-medium applications with optimized cost and simple management using Laravel Forge.
+Single-server Laravel infrastructure designed to host one or multiple small-to-medium applications with optimized cost and simple management.

 This setup is suitable for startups, MVPs, and low-to-medium traffic production environments.